 Computational Drug Discovery and Development (CD3)

-At the end of the course, the student will be familiar with the way pharmaceutical research is organized, and will have a good overview of the most common calculation methodologies.
+At the end of the course, the student will have a good overview of the most common calculation methodologies.
 The student will be able to digest presentations from recent conferences, some of which will be used in the course as supporting materials.

 The student should be aware that the focus is on the mathematical background of the various methods.